Even Just Intending for the Best Can Have a Powerful Influence! – Parshat Emor

 Rabbi Natan teaches that there are those who merit to purify themselves completely during their lifetime.
 In contrast, there are others who only achieve complete purification when the sun sets, i.e., on the day of their death.
 This refers to the words of our sages that there are certain sins that even though a person may have done complete teshuvah for them, meaning that he has repented completely, and even though the day of Yom Kippur has passed, and he has been purified through suffering, still, he does not achieve complete atonement for them until the day of death (Yoma 86).
 Notwithstanding the aforesaid, a person who understands that he will not achieve complete purification during his lifetime until the day he dies, and if this will cause him to become depressed, and he will avoid even trying to purify himself, then even on the day of his death he will not achieve purification, the same as a Kohen who became tameh does not become ritually purified when the sun sets if he did not immerse in the mikvah on that same day.

 This is exactly how it is in the life of a person.
-Even if a person understands that he will not succeed in achieving a complete purification, he should not abandon his good intentions and desire to do good, as the Zohar says: “There no is such thing as a good intention that goes to waste,” all the more so actually speaking positively or doing a good deed.
+Even if a person understands that he will not succeed in achieving a complete purification, he should not abandon his good intentions and desire to do good, as the Zohar says: “There is no such thing as a good intention that goes to waste,” all the more so actually speaking positively or doing a good deed.
 On the other hand, if he doesn’t even bother to try to have good intentions, he will certainly not become purified even when his final day arrives.

 And here lies the secret.
 Whoever prepared himself during his lifetime and tried his best to purify himself, when his sun sets, that is to say, on his last day, he will eat from the kadoshim.
 If in spite of the many ups and downs he went through during his lifetime, he did not abandon his intentions to do good, and he tried to purify himself during his lifetime, then on the day of his death when he finishes what he had to do in this world, he will enjoy the fruits of his labor and the efforts he made all his life to purify himself.
 All his good intentions, efforts, and good deeds will join together for his benefit and become the reward he will then receive.
 This is the only thing that will remain for a person in the Eternal World.